gitlabhq/gitlabhq/doc/api/README.md

 }
 ```

-If the sudo user id or username cannot be found, an error message will be
+If the sudo user ID or username cannot be found, an error message will be
 returned with status code `404`:

 ```json